Skip to content

 5. DiagnosticsAgent: confirm error rate recovered post-rollback

-If step 1 returns "errors trace to a downstream dependency, not v4.7.1," the stall counter trips, the manager updates Facts (downstream dependency), drops the rollback step, and revises the plan to investigate the dependency instead.
-The ledger is also the human-review surface — an on-call engineer can read the plan before approving the gated steps.
-This shape only earns its cost because the plan was genuinely unknown at trigger time; for a known runbook, a static orchestrator-worker is cheaper and faster.
+If step 1 returns "errors trace to a downstream dependency, not v4.7.1," the stall counter trips, the manager updates Facts, drops the rollback step, and re-plans to investigate the dependency.
+The ledger doubles as the human-review surface — an on-call engineer reads the plan before approving the gated steps.
+This earns its cost only because the plan was genuinely unknown at trigger time; for a known runbook, a static orchestrator-worker is cheaper and faster.

 Key Takeaways

-• The task ledger + progress ledger separation is the load-bearing mechanism; everything else in the pattern is plumbing around it.
+• The task ledger + progress ledger separation is the load-bearing mechanism; everything else is plumbing around it.

 • Use Magentic only when the plan is the unknown, a reviewable plan is product-valued, cost / latency budgets allow it, and write-access specialists are sandboxed.

-• The stall counter is a coarse defence — cap it low (≤2 per the paper) and cap total iterations to bound cost.
+• Cap the stall counter low (≤2 per the paper) and cap total iterations to bound cost.

-• The dynamic plan expands the manager's action space; primary-source–documented unsafe behaviours (account lockouts, unauthorised password resets) make sandboxing and human gates non-optional.
+• Primary-source–documented unsafe behaviours (account lockouts, unauthorised password resets) make sandboxing and human gates non-optional.

 Feedback